Essays 6 min read

 How I Use AI as a Senior Engineer: Where the Day Actually Goes

 Not a tools list.
-After a year of working with agents daily, what changed is where the hours go: specs in the morning, batch review in the afternoon, and the judgment work that never left.
-A field report from the senior seat.
+The tools changed three times this year; what changed underneath is where the hours go: specs in the morning, batch review in the afternoon, and the judgment work that never left.

 Everyone wants the tools list.
 The tools list is the least interesting part.